Contact

 The liquidator will carry out the liquidation in accordance with the applicable laws and with the following stipulations:

-- It will conclude the social operations that were pending at the time of dissolution in the most convenient way for the association, collecting post-credits and paying the debts for which purpose it may dispose of the association's assets that must be sold for this purpose.
+1. It will conclude the business operations that remain pending at the time of dissolution in the best interest of the association, collecting receivables and paying the debts; for this purpose, it may sell the association's assets as needed.

-- It will formulate the final balance of the liquidation which must be approved by the general assembly.
+2. It will prepare the final liquidation balance, which must be approved by the general assembly.

-- It will propose to the associates a project for the destination of the social assets; the social assets cannot be distributed until said project is approved by the general assembly.
+3. It will propose to the associates a project for the allocation of the social assets; the social assets cannot be distributed until the project is approved by the general assembly.

 ARTICLE FORTY-SEVENTH.

-This association will be governed by what is established in this deed, by the reforms that are legally made to it, by the provisions of the Civil Code for the Federal District and by its supplementary regulations.
+This association will be governed by the provisions set forth in this deed, by any legally enacted amendments to it, by the provisions of the Civil Code for the Federal District, and by its supplementary provisions.